Information Security Test

 Key Roles Requiring Strong Information Security Skills

-• Chief Information Security Officers (CISOs): As top executives responsible for overseeing the information security strategy, CISOs require comprehensive knowledge of all aspects of information security, including risk management, incident response, and compliance.
+• Chief Information Security Officers (CISOs): As the top executives responsible for an organization’s information security strategy, CISOs need a deep understanding of security risks, governance, and compliance.